 Comox Home Prices Jan 2015 to March 2017

-The following chart shows how Comox single family home prices have climbed when compared to the previous two years and how they continue to climb as we are into our third month of 2017.
+The following chart shows that Comox home prices continue to climb when compared to the previous two years and how they continue to climb as we are into our third month of 2017.

 To see why this past year has been remarkable let’s go back in time and look at home prices in the Comox Valley for the period 2010 to 2015.